Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Vision-Language Logistic Agent

-If any critical component of the output has confidence below a predefined threshold $\tau$, the system enters a clarification mode.
-In this mode, it issues targeted follow-up questions to the user, requesting confirmation or disambiguation on specific parts of the goal (e.g., ``Do you mean to minimize cost or time?'' or ``Should weather conditions be considered?'').
+\paragraph{Proactive Clarification.} When the probabilistic guarantee $\hat{p}_t = \hat{p}(y_t \mid z_t)$ falls below a predefined threshold $\tau$, the VLL agent proactively enters a clarification mode before passing the goal to the planner.
+In this mode, the agent implements a clarification loop governed by a threshold $\tau \in (0,1)$: \begin{itemize} \item If $\hat{p}_t \ge \tau$, the inferred goal $y_t$ is accepted and passed to the planner. \item If $\hat{p}_t < \tau$, the agent issues a targeted clarification query to the user (e.g., ``Do you mean to minimize cost or time?'' or ``Should weather conditions be considered?''). \end{itemize}

+This loop terminates at a stopping time $T$ such that $ \hat{p}(y_T \mid x_T) \ge \tau, $ ensuring that planning proceeds only after sufficient confidence in the intent correctness.